WLBT: Opposition to civil rights

 A 1962 WLBT editorial protesting the admission of James Meredith to the University of Mississippi.

 The station gained notoriety for its aggressive support of racial segregation in Mississippi in the 1950s and 1960s.
-Lamar had close ties to the state's white political and business elite and with segregationist groups, such as the White Citizens' Council.
+Lamar had close ties to the state's white political and business elite and with segregationist groups, such as the White Citizens' Council (WCC).
 Indeed, a number of station executives, including general manager Fred Beard, were Citizens' Council members.
 It went as far as to coordinate opposition to civil rights with these groups.
 For instance, the station allowed the WCC to operate a bookstore in the lobby of its studios in downtown Jackson.
-Station manager Fred Beard editorialized on the air against the admission of James Meredith to the University of Mississippi in 1962, arguing that states should determine who should and should not be allowed to attend their schools.
+Beard editorialized on the air against the admission of James Meredith to the University of Mississippi in 1962, arguing that states should determine who should and should not be allowed to attend their schools.

-For the most part, the station ignored the Civil Rights Movement, blacking out coverage of it from NBC News programming (and often falsely claiming that the interruptions were the result of technical difficulties), and providing a platform on its local newscasts and public affairs programs for individuals advocating resistance to efforts by the federal government to integrate public schools and allow African-Americans to vote.
+For the most part, the station ignored the civil rights movement, blacking out coverage of it from NBC News programming (and often falsely claiming that the interruptions were the result of technical difficulties), and providing a platform on its local newscasts and public affairs programs for individuals advocating resistance to efforts by the federal government to integrate public schools and allow African-Americans to vote.
 It also preempted NBC programs that even mildly referred to racial justice or featured African-American actors prominently.
 In 1955, when civil rights lawyer Thurgood Marshall—later appointed to the U.S. Supreme Court—appeared on The Today Show, WLBT interrupted the interview, putting up a sign that said, "Sorry, Cable Trouble."
 Beard later declared he had pulled the interview, saying that television networks had become instruments of "Negro propaganda".

-Owners and staffers at several other television stations in the South did not like network coverage of the Civil Rights Movement, including WBRC-TV in Birmingham, Alabama, WRAL-TV in Raleigh, North Carolina, and WUSN-TV (now WCBD-TV) in Charleston, South Carolina.
+Owners and staffers at several other television stations in the South did not like network coverage of the Civil Rights Movement, including WBRC-TV in Birmingham, Alabama, WRAL-TV in Raleigh, North Carolina, and WUSN-TV in Charleston, South Carolina.
 Although some Southern stations severed their ties with their networks in order to prevent being forced to air coverage of the movement (WRAL and WUSN both switched from NBC to ABC in 1962), WLBT kept its affiliation with NBC, even though that network historically had an extremely low tolerance towards local preemptions at the time.
 Indeed, many NBC stars, like Bonanzas Michael Landon and Pernell Roberts, were speaking out on behalf of civil rights.
 This was largely because WLBT's only competition was CBS affiliate WJTV, a situation that lasted until 1970, when the market picked up a full-time ABC affiliate in WAPT.